 By Geert Lovink

+Dedicated to Bassel Khartabil, written for the Cost of Freedom booksprint.

+“Every act of rebellion expresses a nostalgia for innocence and an appeal to the essence of being.”
+Albert Camus

-Dedicated to Bassel KhartabilLet’s translate Isaiah Berlin’s Two Concepts of Liberty from 1958 to our age.
+Let’s translate Isaiah Berlin’s Two Concepts of Liberty from 1958 to our age.
 Berlin distinguishes between negative and positive freedom: there is the negative goal of warding off interference and the positive sense sense of the individual to be his or her own master.
 In both cases a fundamental distinction is made between the autonomy of the subject and the crushing reality of repressive systems.
 For Berlin, freedom is situated outside of the system.
 Written in the shadow of totalitarianism, at the height of the Cold War, there wasn’t much else to expect.
 In this period the notion of freedom as an everyday experience, was absent.
 The existentialist gestures after World War II emphasized the legal rights of the individual-as-rebel who stood up against evil outside forces.

 Right at the beginning of his famous essay, Berlin formulates Evgene Morozov-type sentences that sound remarkably familiar to those involved in contemporary ‘net criticism’ debates.
 “Where ends are agreed, the only questions left are those of means, and these are not political but technical, that is to say, capable of being settled by experts or machines, like arguments between engineers or doctors.”
 And he continues: “That is why those who put their faith in some immense transforming phenomenon, must believe that all political and moral problems can be turned into technological ones.”
 Berlin reminds us of the phrase of Friedrich Engels about “replacing the government of persons by the administration of things.”
 Sounds very timely, no?
 But wait, is this an old communist phrase or a libertarian dogma, preached by Silicon Valley billionaires?